machi-san/indoornav/CONCEPTS.md

 * **Priority queues** — data structures that auto-sort items by urgency, not insertion order.
 Used in `speech.py` so that fall hazards are spoken before lower-priority alerts regardless of when they were added.
 * **Threading \& daemon threads** — running background work (like the speech engine) without blocking the main program. `daemon=True` means the thread won't prevent the program from exiting.
 * **Scope \& the `global` keyword** — variables defined inside a function are local by default; `global` tells Python to reach outside and modify the module-level variable instead.
+* **Producer/consumer pattern** — one thread (producer) generates data at its own pace; one or more threads (consumers) sample that data at their own paces.
+Decouples timing between fast producers and slow consumers.
+* **Snapshot reference pattern** — copying a shared variable into a local variable (frame = latest_frame) before processing it.
+Ensures the function operates on a single consistent value even if the shared variable gets updated mid-processing.
+* **Shutdown flag pattern** — a shared boolean (shutdown_flag) that all worker threads check each iteration.
+The main thread sets it on Ctrl+C, and workers exit their loops at the next check.
+Simple, correct, but causes up to one-loop-iteration of shutdown lag.

 \---